 Taking a closer look at the issue of diversity in Western orchestras and some of its proposed solutions.

-Brad S. Ross remembers the conductor and educator, who collaborated with the musical legends Leonard Bernstein and Duke Ellington, on what would have been his 88th birthday.
+In this episode of the ArtsComment podcast, Brad S. Ross remembers the conductor and educator, who collaborated with the musical legends Leonard Bernstein and Duke Ellington, on what would have been his 88th birthday.